New England Whalers, World Hockey Association (WHA)

 The 1976-77 club finished fourth in the six-team Eastern Division and were bumped one round into the playoffs.
 Tom Webster's 36 goals and 85 points paced the club, while Mike Rogers was not far behind with 82 points on a team leading 57 assists.
 The principal midseason arrival was veteran Dave Keon, who was now playing for his fourth team in two years of WHA participation.
 Keon arrived as a result of the second passing of the Minnesota Fighting Saints in January 1977, and he responded with 39 points in 34 games as a Whaler.
 Fortunately for the center, New England would be his team for the remainder of his career, which would extend through 1982.

 By 1977, Howard Baldwin had rose to the role of President of the WHA, and he was a principal figure in the merger negotiations between the WHA and the NHL.
 The Whalers were well supported in Hartford as well as being healthy financially and consistently one of the league's most stable franchises.
-There was no doubt that should the two leagues merge, the Whalers would be included into an expanded NHL.
-To help their case, the Whalers signed the Howe trio -- Gordie, Mark and Marty -- in the summer of 1977.
-The Howes signed with New England specifically because of its stability and its healthy chances for admission into the NHL in the event of a merger.
-However, the 1977 merger plan failed.
-The Whalers, now with the Howes, geared up for another season as members of the WHA.
+There was no doubt that should the two leagues merge, the Whalers would be included in an expanded NHL.

-The 1977-78 Whalers started the year on a tear, winning fifteen of their first seventeen games, including thirteen games in a row.
+The 1977-78 Whalers started the year on a tear, winning fifteen of their first seventeen games, including thirteen in a row.
 Tom Webster, their most consistent scorer since 1972 and who had 15 goals during the initial month, was lost for the season with a recurring back injury in November.
 From that point on, the Whalers played average hockey, winning and losing equally often.
-The season took a bizarre turn when the roof of the Hartford Civic Center collapsed in January 1978, under the weight of heavy snow.
+The season took a bizarre and potentially tragic turn when the roof of the Hartford Civic Center collapsed in January 1978, under the weight of heavy snow.
 This forced the team to relocate to Springfield for the remainder of the season (and through January 1980).
-Despite these dramas, the Whalers finished second in the league behind Winnipeg, and the two teams met in the final round for the Avco Cup, in which the Jets prevailed.
-Gordie and Mark Howe lead the team in scoring, finishing first and second respectively.
+The collapse happened in the middle of the night and fortunately no one was injured or killed.

 Merger negotiations took place again in 1978, but failed.
 Once again, the Whalers convened to play another season in the WHA, which by now was reduced to seven teams, and would lose another one in a matter of months.
 The 1978-79 club finished fourth in the reduced six-team league.
 Mark Howe had a breakthrough season, setting club records with 65 assists and 107 points.
 Andre Lacroix arrived from Houston and chipped in 88 points, while former Birmingham Bull John Garrett shared net duties with Al Smith.
 The Whalers defeated Cincinnati in the playoffs before being eliminated in the semifinal round by Wayne Gretzky and the surging Edmonton Oilers.

-New England became one of four WHA teams to be admitted to the NHL in 1979.
-Now known as the Hartford Whalers, they played at the enlarged Hartford Civic Center II arena. before moving south to Raleigh, North Carolina, becoming the Carolina Hurricanes in 1997.
+Known as the Hartford Whalers, they played at the enlarged Hartford Civic Center II arena before moving south to Raleigh, North Carolina, becoming the Carolina Hurricanes in 1997.
 In 2006, the Hurricanes won the Stanley Cup, joining Quebec/Colorado as the only teams to win championships in the WHA and the NHL.

 _______________________________________